kalaiyarasi2004/Smart-Recipe-Generator/README.md

 # 🧠 Smart Recipe Generator

 A web-based application that uses OCR and AI to generate recipes based on ingredients provided by the user.
-Just scan or input your available ingredients, and the app suggests smart, healthy, and creative recipes!
+Just upload a picture or input your available ingredients, and the app suggests smart, healthy, and creative recipes!

 ## 🚀 Features